Traffic

 Structural Analysis

-The Collapse moment at 109 minutes (74% through) represents the emotional nadir.
-Here, Wakefield finds Caroline in a crack house, skeletal and destroyed—the whiff of death, the death of innocence.
-His daughter is barely alive.
-Javier's partner Manolo is assassinated by Salazar's men.
-The cost of the war becomes unbearably personal for both men., demonstrates the protagonist at their lowest point.
+The Collapse moment at 110 minutes (75% through) represents the emotional nadir.
+Here, Wakefield finds Caroline in a crack house, nearly catatonic and having prostituted herself for drugs.
+The image of America's Drug Czar carrying his overdosed daughter through the streets represents the complete collapse of his worldview.
+Manolo is murdered by Salazar's men, and Javier must identify his partner's body—the cost of resistance made viscerally real.
+The witness Eduardo Ruiz is killed despite DEA protection., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey